Israel's Tactical Gains: Strategically Reshaping the Middle East

 Iran's influence in the Middle East has long been bolstered by its support for proxy organizations, notably Hamas in Gaza and Hezbollah in Lebanon, both of which, under generous Iranian financial and military assistance, evolved into fully-fledged armies capable of invading and holding Israeli territory to conduct mass murder and kidnapping missions.

-Hezbollah’s own invasion plan, dubbed “Conquer the Galilee,”[iii] was, in fact, the blueprint and inspiration for Hamas’s October 7 attacks, and instead of Hezbollah’s elite Radwan unit making the first move, it was Hamas’s Radwan elite terror unit that heralded the collapse of Israel’s deterrence policy, and activating capabilities that Iran spent years installing in the Gaza Strip through its ally, Hamas.[iv]
+Hezbollah’s own invasion plan, dubbed “Conquer the Galilee,”[iii] was, in fact, the blueprint and inspiration for Hamas’s October 7 attacks, and instead of Hezbollah’s elite Radwan unit making the first move, it was Hamas's Nukhba elite terror unit that heralded the collapse of Israel’s deterrence policy, and activating capabilities that Iran spent years installing in the Gaza Strip through its ally, Hamas.[iv]
 In Gaza, Israel launched comprehensive military operations that have effectively dismantled Hamas's military capabilities.
 What was once a formidable division-level force capable of launching invasions into southern Israel has been reduced to disjointed guerrilla cells.
 The IDF achieved this remarkable goal, overcoming many doubters, by penetrating deep into urban areas in Gaza, fortified with extensive tunnel networks and utilizing advanced, real-time intelligence to neutralize threats with precision.

 At the start of October 2024, the ground campaign extended to Lebanon, where the IDF confronted Hezbollah's entrenched military infrastructure and uncovered enormous quantities of weapons and infrastructure that served as the Hezbollah–Radwan Unit invasion launchpad in southern Lebanon.
 IDF divisions engaged in ground maneuvers close to the Israeli–Lebanese border that uncovered and destroyed hidden command centers, extensive underground facilities, and vast caches of weapons.
 These actions have significantly undermined Hezbollah's “Conquer the Galilee” plan, which aimed to use thousands of Radwan commando terrorist units to infiltrate northern Israel.